 Trained in kathak by Padmashree Smt.
-Rani Karnaa.
-Noted for the conscious bringing together of classical dance, movement, drama and design creating an experience of total theatre.
+Rani Karnaa, Vikram’s performance work is noted for the conscious bringing together of classical dance, movement, drama and design creating an experience of total theatre.
 His range of work spans choreography for stage and film, dance and theatre explorations, and performance collaborations.
-It has continuously explored how kathak can engage in a dialogue rather than be a monologue, creating fresh challenges within, and in relation to, the form.
+This diversity is linked by a fundamental and continuing engagement with the principles of the kathak form and the kathak informed body and mind, exploring and engaging in multiple dialogues to create fresh challenges within, and in relation to, the form.

 Vikram’s international credits include choreographer for Academy Award winner Florian Gallenberger’s film, Shadows in Time and co-choreographer on Helena Waldmann’s Faust prize nominated piece Made in Bangladesh.
-Since 2013 he has worked regularly with Indian contemporary dancer-choreographer Preethi Athreya on solo and group projects.
+Since 2013, he has worked regularly with Indian contemporary dancer-choreographer Preethi Athreya on solo and group projects.

 An INLAKS scholar with an MA in Performing Arts from the University of Wales, Aberystwyth, Vikram has taught Asian and Intercultural Theatre at BA and MA levels in the UK.
 He regularly contributes articles and papers to various publications and international seminars, conducts a variety of workshops, and works on arts research projects for institutions in India and abroad.
 Empaneled with the Indian Council for Cultural Relations and various other national bodies, he is a recipient of the Government of India National Scholarship and National Junior Fellowship for Dance.
 He was co-editor of the India Theatre Forum’s web theatre journal, e-Rang from 2009 to 2015.
 He has conducted guest lectures regularly at Jadavpur and Presidency Universities, Calcutta.